 Methadone is used to treat severe pain.
 It may also be used for other purposes.

 How does this drug work?

-Methadone is a man-made (synthetic) opioid pain reliever that works very much like morphine.
+Methadone is an opioid pain reliever that works very much like morphine.
 It binds to opioid receptors in the brain and central nervous system (CNS), which reduces both the perception of and emotional response to pain.

 Before taking this medicine

 - If you are allergic to anything, including medicines, dyes, additives, or foods.

 - If you have any medical conditions such as kidney disease, liver disease (including hepatitis), low thyroid function, or Addison’s disease (low adrenal function).
 These conditions may require that your medicine dose, regimen, or timing be changed.

 - If you have asthma, emphysema, chronic bronchitis, sleep apnea, or other serious breathing problems.
 Methadone can worsen these problems, and you could even stop breathing.

 - If you have an abnormal heart rhythm, especially a disorder of the heart’s electrical system called long QT syndrome.
 You may need closer monitoring during treatment.

 - If you have problems with the amount of magnesium or potassium in your blood.
 Low levels of these minerals can increase the risk methadone will affect heart rhythm.